German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: Preliminary Analysis

 In the experiments in which we are interested in the effects of representativity on the ability of persona-prompted LLMs to replicate the population's response distribution, we systematically create persona collections that are by design \emph{un}representative, e.g., oversampled on specific attributes.
 We sample $500$ participants from the highest income class to oversample on \textit{income}, $500$ participants that lean conservative (based on their responses to the TOP-$2$ attributes, see Figure~\ref{fig:figure_1}) to oversample on ideological leaning, and $500$ students to mimic a typical convenience sample population in social science studies \cite{sears1986college}.

 In addition, we run the same survey response tasks with the popular, but empirically not grounded \textit{PersonaHub} collection \cite{ge2024scaling}, as well as using \textit{no personas} at all.
-To ensure comparability of the results, we randomly sampled a subset of $500$ personas from the representative \emph{GGP}.
-By including multiple baselines we try to identify whether \textit{GGP}'s representativeness offers any advantages over non-representative alternatives.
+To ensure comparability of the results, we randomly sampled a subset of $500$ personas from the representative \emph{GGSS Personas}.
+By including multiple baselines we try to identify whether \textit{GGSS Personas}'s representativeness offers any advantages over non-representative alternatives.

 \paragraph{Response Generation} We generate the synthetic survey response distribution for each of the selected tasks by prompting the LLMs with the persona descriptions featuring the socio-demographic characteristics and the TOP-$k$ attributes of each of the $5,246$ ALLBUS participants.
 The models are restricted to generate only the first token of the available responses, thus indicating the corresponding response label.
 We use \textit{vLLM} without varying any of the default response generation parameters.
 An exemplary prompt is given in Appendix~\ref{app:ex_setup}.